swiftlang/swift-evolution/proposals/NNNN-nonisolated-for-global-actor-cutoff.md

 And in the above code, the protocol `P` refines the `GloballyIsolated` protocol.
 Because `nonisolated` is applied to it, the global actor isolation coming from the `GloballyIsolated` protocol will not be inferred for protocol `P`.

+In addition to the above, we propose extending existing rules for when `nonisolated` can be applied to stored properties to improve usability.
+More precisely, we propose `nonisolated` inference from within the module for mutable storage of `Sendable` value types, and annotating such storage with `nonisolated` to allow synchronous access from outside the module.
+Additionally, we propose explicit spelling of `nonisolated` for stored properties of non-`Sendable` types.

 ## Detailed design

 Today, there are a number of places where `nonisolated` can be written, as proposed in [SE-0313: Improved control over actor isolation](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0313-actor-isolation-control.md#non-isolated-declarations):